 - 1 teaspoon cayenne pepper

-Mix the lemon juice, garlic, onion, and 4 tablespoons oil.
-Coat the fish steaks evenly with this mixture, cover and leave in the fridge, turning occasionally, for 1-6 hours.
+- Mix the lemon juice, garlic, onion, and 4 tablespoons of oil.
+Coat the fish steaks evenly with this mixture, cover, and leave in the fridge, turning occasionally, for 1-6 hours.

 Baked Huss with Coriander and Garlic